dxrcy/everygarf/README.md

 Use `--no-proxy` argument.
 This is not recommended, you will most likely get immediately rate limited by [gocomics.com](https://www.gocomics.com/garfield/1978/6/19).

-## Cached image urls
+## Cached image URLs

-Without image url caching, each image would require 2 requests (see [API](#api)).
+Without image URL caching, each image would require 2 requests (see [API](#api)).
-By default, it checks for existing cached image urls by fetching [darccyy/everygarf-cache](https://github.com/darccyy/everygarf-cache).
+By default, it checks for existing cached image URLs by fetching [darccyy/everygarf-cache](https://github.com/darccyy/everygarf-cache).
 Disable with `--no-cache`, use a custom cache file URL (remote or local) with `--cache`, save your own cache file with `--save-cache`.

 # Automatically Running with Systemd Timer